webhintio/hint/packages/hint-strict-transport-security/README.md

-* When a `Strict-Transport-Security` header contains the `preload` directive, this hint will first check the domain name against the [HTTP Strict Transport Security (HSTS) preload list][preload list] for the preload status, and then check whether this domain has errors that would prevent preloading by calling the hstspreload api endpoint.
+* When a `Strict-Transport-Security` header contains the `preload` directive, this hint will first check the domain name against the [HTTP Strict Transport Security (HSTS) preload list][preload list] for the preload status, and then check whether this domain has errors that would prevent preloading by calling the HSTS Preload API endpoint.
 This check is disabled by default.

 ### Examples that **trigger** the hint